-Medium Density Residential
+2. Medium Density Residential

 This category is primarily intended to provide for single family detached homes and twin houses.
 With central water and sewage services, an average of approximately 4 to 5 homes per acre would be appropriate without open space preservation.
-The Open Space Development option could provide for approximately 1/4- or 1/6-acre average lot sizes with 30 percent of the tract preserved as open space.
+The Open Space Development option could provide for approximately 1/4 or 1/6 acre average lot sizes with 30 percent of the tract preserved as open space.

-The Medium Density Residential category encompasses approximately 0.7% of the land use within the region.
+The Medium Density Residential category encompasses approximately 2.9% of the land use within the region.
+Over 32% of the land area in Birdsboro Borough is designated as Medium Density Residential, making it the most abundant land use category in the Borough.

-High Density Residential
+3. High Density Residential